May

 When selecting an advisor, it is vital to remember that there’s no binary between a good and bad advisor.
 Instead, we should consider advisors on a spectrum.
 The excellent ones are just as rare as the disastrous ones.
 Yet, in the middle, you’ll find individuals who know what they’re doing and are right a decent amount of the time.
 Firms must be careful not to fall into the trap of hiring a “paper advisor.”
 These individuals look great in their resumes and references, but they aren’t truly the type of person a company wants advising them.
 Their experience may look extensive, but their ability might be less than stellar.
 Instead, firms should be looking for advisors that help to shore up inefficiencies within their board.
 The board already has skilled individuals who are experts in their own right.
 To avoid redundancy, the company should find an advisor that fits into a slot where the company doesn’t already have a co-founder or investor.

 Once you locate the right advisor, having them jump-start the business isn’t difficult.
-They already bring a level of expertise to the board that doesn’t already exist.
+They already bring a level of expertise to the management board that doesn’t already exist.
 The only thing now is to ensure that the management team members listen to their pertinent advice.
 To truly benefit from advice, a firm may be better off forming an entire advisory board to address its management board’s shortcomings.
 Here, we look at how these advisors can help to catapult the business into success.

 Related: 4 Reasons You Should Have a Board of Advisors